Hierosoft/nopackage/readme.md

 multi-version data, so the generated metadata will only refer to the last version installed using nopackage) unless you delete that too.
-The install or uninstall process will try to derive the version, shortcut caption string, unique program name (called "luid" in the code), and package name from the filename or directory name provided, unless you specify such strings manually (they will be passed on to the install_program_in_place function then to PackageInfo init).
+The install or uninstall process will try to derive the version, shortcut caption string, unique program name (called `luid` in the code), and package name from the filename or directory name provided, unless you specify such strings manually (they will be passed on to the install_program_in_place function then to PackageInfo init).